 In a country with multiple and partly overlapping layers of governments, each one itself a coalition, the arrangement has emphasized contracts among parties and among governments.
-The HFC is generally credited for having played an important role, outlining consensus solutions that respect fiscal discipline.27 However, Coene and Langenus (2011) argue that the HCF had influence when government's preferences and HCF's mandate were well aligned, yet another case of reverse causality.
-The absence of any numerical rule did not seem to have hampered the arrangement.
+The HFC is generally credited for having played an important role, outlining consensus solutions that respect fiscal discipline.25 The absence of any numerical rule did not seem to have hampered the arrangement.
 Similarly, the fact that the HFC is not independent but, instead, brings together the traditional "culprits" of the deficit bias, points to the advantage of well-structured negotiations.
 In brief, the Belgian experience conforms to the view, developed by Hallerberg et al. (2009) that arrangements well-adapted to the political situation may deliver fiscal discipline, in contrast to the view, presented here, that favors combining numerical rules and independent bodies.